gbdev/pandocs/content/Video_Display.md

 ::: warning
 As mentioned in the description of the STAT register, the PPU cycles through the different modes in a fixed order.
 If we set the STAT bits in a way that they would interrupt the CPU at two consecutive modes, then the second interrupt will not trigger.
 So for example, if we enable the interrupts for Mode 0 and Mode 1, the Mode 1 interrupt will not trigger.
+This phenomenon is known as "STAT blocking".
 :::

 # LCD Position and Scrolling